MGCarta/oncovi/README.md

 * subprocess

 ### COSMIC resources
 Due to size constraints the [COSMIC](https://cancer.sanger.ac.uk/cosmic/download/cosmic) resources utilised by OncoVI cannot be uploaded on the GitHub repo.
-However, here is a user-friendly guide on how to download and handle cosmic data to make it usable by OncoVI.
+Here, a user-friendly guide on how to download and handle cosmic data to make it usable by OncoVI.

 #### Cancer Mutation Census